 Freeman maintains an association with the Buffalo Philharmonic Chorus, for whom she has served as Music Director, and with the Buffalo Philharmonic Orchestra, where she has been a frequent guest conductor.
 This year, she will conduct the BPO and BPC in their popular Classical Christmas program.
 She has also been a Guest Conductor for the South Carolina Philharmonic, the Savannah Symphony, the Richmond Ballet, and other ensembles in Maryland, Virginia, Georgia, Missouri, and Illinois.
-And, in summer 2015, she will conduct Dvorak’s Stabat Mater at the Berkshire Choral Festival.
+And, in summer 2015, she will conduct Dvorak’s Stabat Mater at Berkshire Choral International.

 Passionate about making classical music accessible to all, Freeman has led programs from the Richmond Symphony’s ground breaking Come and Play, resulting in a community orchestra of over 650, to Celebrity Maestro, for which she taught conducting lessons to such notables as Miss America Caressa Cameron and Richmond Mayor Dwight Jones.
 She has served as Director of Orchestras at Baltimore School for the Arts and American University, Conductor at Northwestern University’s National High School Music Institute, Lecturer for the National Philharmonic and Baltimore Symphony, Music Director of the Richmond Philharmonic, and Resident Conductor at Peabody Conservatory.
 She has instructed national seminars for the Conductor’s Guild, and serves on their board of directors as Vice President.